 Mark Lumley

-I am a licensed clinical psychologist in Michigan and maintained a small practice for many years until I became the Director of Clinical Training in the Department in 2005--a position I held through 2022.
-I very much enjoy teaching and mentoring graduate students, and have graduated 45 Ph.D. students.
+I am a licensed clinical psychologist in Michigan and maintained a small practice for many years until I became the director of clinical training in the department in 2005 – a position I held through 2022.
+I very much enjoy teaching and mentoring graduate students, and have graduated 47 Ph.D. students.
 I also conduct clinical supervision at our in-house training clinic and develop and test novel emotional processing therapy interventions with students in my lab.

 Research interest(s)/area of expertise

 We are demonstrating that directly targeting unresolved stress, trauma, and psychological conflict is very helpful for many patients with these conditions.
 EAET is listed as one of the evidence-based behavioral treatments by the U.S. Department of Health and Human Services Pain Management Best Practices Inter-agency Task Force Report (2019).
 We also are interested in individual differences in emotional abilities and deficits, such as the personality construct of alexithymia, and how such individual differences influence responses to our interventions.
 I am collaborating on research related to EAET with numerous groups around the country and world.
-I am also involved with the develop and testing of Pain Reprocessing Therapy, which is related to EAET, but focuses on reducing people's fear of their pain and movement and changing their attributions for their pain "from body to brain."
+I am also involved with the development and testing of Pain Reprocessing Therapy (PRT), which is closely related to EAET but focuses more on reducing people's fear of their pain and changing their fearful attributions for their pain "from body to brain."

 We have developed various manuals or protocols to study EAET in clinical trials, and these are described briefly here along with links to the documents.
 These are freely available for downloading and use.